vrajdesai16/Graduated_Flask_Liquid_Level_Detection/README.md

 2. The image is processed using YOLOv8 and OpenCV.
 3. The container and liquid region are detected.
 4. The liquid height is calculated.
-5. The fill percentage is estimated.
+5. The liquid fill percentage is estimated.
-6. The processed image and results are displayed.
+6. The processed image and detection results are displayed.

 ---